SME and Non-SME Training Grant

 What kind of funding is available for employers who sponsor employees for training?

-Enhanced Training Support for SMEs
+Enhanced Training Support (SME Training Grant)

 The Enhanced Training Support (ETS) provides enhanced funding to enable SMEs to send their local employees (Singapore Citizen or Permanent Resident) for training.
 SkillsFuture Singapore (SSG) works with industry associations to identify courses which are suitable for employees of SME companies.
 Certifiable courses which are the Workforce Skills Qualification (WSQ) type of program are highly subsidized.